charleslxh/egg-logger2/README.md

 # egg-logger2
-Add more transports for egg, based on [egg-logger](https://github.com/eggjs/egg-logger).
+An egg logger middleware, more transports, based on [egg-logger](https://github.com/eggjs/egg-logger).